top of page

 Hannaford Hall, USM | Portland

 This poetically lyrical program, infused with unforced virtuosity and memorable melodies, is the perfect way to spend a summer evening.
-The witty sophistication of Germaine Tailleferre, the only woman in the early 20th century group of French composers known as Les Six, sets up a fascinating contrast with a passionately dramatic quintet rooted in Armenian folk music.
+The witty sophistication of Germaine Tailleferre, the only woman in the early 20th century group of French composers known as Les Six, sets up a fascinating contrast with a passionately dramatic trio rooted in Armenian folk music.
 PCMF’s 30th summer season concludes with Schubert’s sunny Octet, with its bountiful array of strings and winds, hummable tunes, and genial Viennese charm.

 Germaine Tailleferre Image for Piano Four-Hands (1918)